MarinaQH/CNN-Cancer/README.md

-# CNN-Heart
+# CNN-Cancer

-Aims to detect heart attacks using CNN
+Aims to detect cancer using CNN